Girls Who Code

 The Concord chapter of Girls Who Code is open to all girls in grades 4-12 and is not limited to Concord residents.
 Each September, the Concord chapter of Girls Who Code hosts an information session and then invites girls to join the club.
 Because the projects build skills over time, it is expected that girls will attend 80% of the meetings and will commit to the club for the entire academic year.

 When Does GWC Meet?

 The Concord chapter of Girls Who Code meets weekly on Wednesdays from 4:00-6:00 p.m. in the Lower Level Meeting Room of the Main Library.
 The club meets throughout the academic year, with a break during the summer.
-Due to COVID-19 restrictions, the 2020-2021 Concord Girls Who Code club meets virtually.
+Due to COVID-19 restrictions, for 2020-2021 Concord Girls Who Code meets virtually.

 Who Leads the Club?